The configureAzureArchiving() GraphQL mutation is used to configure Azure archiving for a repository, such as a bucket.

 Given Datatype

-With this input datatype, you would specify the format used to store archived segments in AWS S3.
+With this special input datatype, you would specify the format used to store archived segments in AWS S3.
 The table below lists the choices:

 Table: ArchivingFormat